Computing the Rate-Distortion Function of Gray-Wyner System: Introduction

 \section{Introduction}

-Consider lossy source coding is a very important technology in contemporary communication to provide greater transmission rate.
-The rate-distortion region for lossy source coding is still difficult to achieve after decades of research.
-Gray and Wyner proposed Gray-Wyner lossy source coding system in \cite{gray1974source}, as shown in Fig.\ref{Gray}.
-However, rate-distortion (RD) region was computed and determined only for the case of certain simple discrete sources with equal distortion constraints.
-Most research of Gray-Wyner lossy source coding system focused on common information(CI), which is a special corner point on RD region.
-Two most popular CI are Wyner's common information and Gasc-Korner common information proposed in \cite{Wyner1975common} and \cite{G1973Common}, respectively.
-Then Xu et al. provided converse proof that Wyner's common information equals to the smallest common message rate when the total rate is arbitrarily close to the RD function under suitable conditions in \cite{xu2015lossy}.
-Moreover Viswanatha et al. had more interest in computation of CI.
-They achieved the Wyner's common information of two correlated zero-mean Gaussian random variables in \cite{Viswanatha2014lossy}.
-We can achieve the same results during RD function in Section \ref{sec_common}.
-Giel et al. study a generalization of Wyner's common information to Watanabe's Total Correlation in \cite{Gastpar1}.
-Some partial results include Wyner's common information characterization for bivariate Gaussian sources in \cite{SC}, and total correlation characterization for vector Gaussian sources in \cite{VG}.
+Consider that lossy source coding is a very important technique in contemporary communications to provide a greater transmission rate.
+The rate-distortion (RD) region of lossy source coding remains elusive after decades of research.
+Gray and Wyner proposed the Gray-Wyner lossy source coding system in \cite{gray1974source}, shown in Fig. \ref{fig:Gray}.
+However, the RD region was calculated and determined only for the case of some simple discrete sources with equal distortion constraints.

-Successive refinement problem can be seen as a special case of Gray-Wyner source coding problem, removing Encoder 1 in Fig.\ref{Gray}.
-In 1991, Equitz and Cover found the relationship between successive refinement problem and rate-distortion problem in \cite{equitz1991successive}, making this problem popular in decades.
-For instance, Tuncel and Rose provided an iterative algorithm to compute minimum sum rate and also developed Kuhun-Tucker optimality conditions of their multi-layer source coding system in \cite{tuncel2003computation}.
-Following the Lagrange analysis method in \cite{tuncel2003computation}, Nayak and Tuncel obtained an analytical representation of the RD function, for bivariate correlated Gaussian sources in \cite{nayak2009successive}.
-The vector form of the same RD problem was further studied in \cite{nayak2010successive}.
+Most of the research on Gray-Wyner lossy source coding systems focused on Common Information (CI), which is a special corner point in the RD region.
+The two most popular CI are Wyner's CI and G{\'{a}}sc-K{\"{o}}rner CI, presented in \cite{Wyner1975common} and \cite{G1973Common}, respectively.
+Xu \textit{et al.} provided a converse proof of Wyner's CI, which is equal to the minimum common message rate when the total rate is arbitrarily close to the RD function under suitable conditions in \cite{xu2015lossy}.
+Moreover, Viswanatha \textit{et al.} was more interested in the achievability part of CI and studied both Wyner's CI and G{\' a}sc-K{\"o}rner CI in \cite{Viswanatha2014lossy}. \cite{sula2022} solved the rate region by constraining the sum of the two private rates, and calculated the Wyner's CI based on the proposed method and previous work on Wyner's CI in the Gray-Wyner system \cite{Gasptar2020,Sulaarxiv}.
+However, due to the constrains on private rates, the solution was just part of rate region of Gray-Wyner system.
+Our results are more general and able to calculate the whole achievable rate region.
+Furthermore, we solve the expression for Wyner's CI of two correlated Gaussian sources, which differs from the method applied in \cite{Viswanatha2014lossy}.
+Some partial results were studied including Wyner's CI characterization for bivariate Gaussian sources in \cite{SC}, and total correlation characterization for vector Gaussian sources in \cite{VG}.